We still watch your videos, you know.

 However, the family and I have learned how to drag ourselves out of the hole that grief throws us in every so often.

 Not only do sunflowers decorate the front yard, your picture frames, and our phone cases, but every Oct.
 9 we get to watch one float down the river and out of sight.
-We enjoy your favorite ravioli on your birthday—taking extra care to set another plate at the table that goes uneaten and cold—and watch in the bitter cold as the flame of the lantern we free into the night burns warmer than ever.
+We enjoy your favorite ravioli on your birthday—taking extra care to set another plate at the table that goes uneaten and cold—and watch in the bitter night as the flame of the lantern we free into the sky burns warmer than ever.
 And, although it pains me that I’ll never be able to fill you in on the unimportant aspects of my life as we drive home together, your stuffed bear that still wears your favorite beanie sits in the passenger seat.
 You never miss an adventure.

 Somehow, our suffering gives me hope that maybe someday, long into the future, when the world is colorless and cold, when there’s another you and another me, I wouldn’t have to endure a lifetime of missing you for an eternity of never knowing you.